la-haus/sitespeed-public/README.md

-# sitespeed-public
+# Sitespeed at La Haus

-Sitespeed configuration for K8s
+This repo is used by this blogpost.